kgroveshok/z80-homebrew/WORD-LIST.md

 ### SIZE ( u -- n )  Gets number of blocks used by file id u and push to stack | DONE

-### CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS | TO TEST
+### CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS | DONE

  e.g.